May 2, 2023

 Cardio workouts help you burn calories, get your heart pumping, and improve blood flow.
 That’s great for your overall health and critical for preventing heart disease and chronic problems, and it helps you maintain a healthy weight management routine.

 But you also need to include strength training to increase strength; weight lifting is a great way to do this.
+Weight lifting helps build strength by creating resistance that your muscles adapt to, leading to increased muscular strength over time.
+The optimal approach for fitness is to combine both strength training and cardio for enhanced body composition, bone density, and overall metabolic function.
 Here are some of the specific benefits of weight training.

 Build Lean Muscle Mass